Orange-OpenSource/RAVENS/README.md

 # Hugin

 Hugin is a command line util able to generate small delta software updates, easy to install in-place on constrained devices.
-Hugin can then be used to authentificate the update package, can distribute it to devices.
+Hugin can then be used to authenticate the update package, can distribute it to devices.
 Munin offer a reference implementation of the code necessary on the device to install the update package, in place, in a resilient manner.

 Properly used, Hugin and Munin enable secure and efficient firmware updates of very small IoT devices.